APTE

 Science and Technology Park Avilés Isla de la Innovación (Innovation Island)

-Carlos III University of Madrid Science Park
+University of Valladolid Science Park

 Extremadura Science and Technology Park